gmalecha/gmalecha.github.io/_drafts/embedding-a-logic-in-coq.md

 allow Coq's setoid rewriting mechanism to transparently rewrite on the left- and right-side of conjunctions within logical formulas.

-While none of these pieces are individually extremely complex, writing them all is quite time consuming, and the fact that we can re-use the generic proofs in ChargeCore when we use it can drastically reduce the amount of boiler-plate that we need before we have a useful logic.
+While none of these pieces are individually very complex, writing them all is quite time consuming.
+By re-using the generic proofs in Charge!, we can drastically reduce the amount of boiler-plate that we need before we have a useful logic.

-## Custom Tactics & Automation ##
+### Custom Tactics & Automation ###

-In addition to useful lemmas, using ChargeCore also gives you access to some generic automation.
+In addition to useful lemmas, using Charge! also gives you access to some generic automation.
-At the moment, there is not a lot of it, but it has been growing due to our use of it in the [VeriDrone](http://ucsd-pl.github.io/veridrone/) project.
+At the moment, there is not a lot of it, but I have been extending it since we have been using Charge! in the [VeriDrone](http://ucsd-pl.github.io/veridrone/) project.
-At the moment, the automation includes the following basic tactics which mimic their Coq counter-parts.
+At the moment, the automation includes the following basic tactics that mimic their Coq counter-parts.

 * ```charge_intro``` and ```charge_intros```
 * ```charge_left``` and ```charge_right```